jimbrig/JimsObsidianVault/01 - SLIPBOX/Developing PowerShell Core Modules Best Practices.md

 ## Creating PowerShell Modules

-- Creating a [[PowerShell]] module can be very simple, one simply needs to convert their `.ps1` file into a `.psm1` module file by changing its extension.
+- Creating a [[03 - AREAS/Tools/Tools - CLI/PowerShell CLI Tools/PowerShell]] module can be very simple, one simply needs to convert their `.ps1` file into a `.psm1` module file by changing its extension.

 - However, proper modules should do more than simply define functions, they should:
 	1. Declare and document function parameters and parameter types